getify/You-Dont-Know-JS/scope-closures/apB.md

     <br><br>
 </figure>

-This exercise asks you to write a program—any program!—that contains nested functions and block scopes, which satisifies these constraints:
+This exercise asks you to write a program—any program!—that contains nested functions and block scopes, which satisfies these constraints:

 * If you color all the scopes (including the global scope!) different colors, you need at least six colors.
 Make sure to add a code comment labeling each scope with its color.